SubhashMurugesan/Hadoop_Warehosue_Data_Pipeline/readme.md

-# Date Warehousing Pipeline of SCD Type 01 Logic
+# Loading Online Event Hits using Sqoop to Hive via Shell Script

 ## Client Requirement

-* Daily a file will be coming from the client side about the customer purchase data of file type CSV
+* Daily a file will be coming from the client side about the customer hit data of file type CSV

 * There will be new records every day and there might also be old records that need to be updated

 * Client requires SCD TYPE 01 logic to be in  the warehouse

-* Also at end of the processing of each day there data  need to be reconciled
+* Also at end of the processing of each day ,there data need to be reconciled

 ## Data ingestion